Legion-Team/legion-protocol-contracts/README.md

 2. **Acceptance Period**: The stage where Projects accept investor's allocations.
 If investors have deposited more than the accepted amount, they are allowed to withdraw the excess amount immediately after being approved/rejected.
 Alternatively, they can wait until the end of the refund period for the opportunity to receive higher allocation.
 3. **Refund Period**: This stage is required by the MiCA regulation, where users can receive a refund if they decide.
 In the case of a pre-liquid sale, the refund period is counted individually for each investor.
 4. **Capital Withdrawal**: Once a refund period for an investor is over, projects are allowed to withdraw the raised capital from this investor.
-5. **Token Claims**: After the TGE details are published by Legion and tokens are supplied by the project, investors are allowed to claim their tokens into the vesting contract deployed for them.
+5. **Claim Period**: The claim period starts after the refund period ends and tokens are supplied to the contract.
+I dnvestors are allowed to withdraw their allocations into a vesting schedule contract.

 #### Key Functions: